XYOracleNetwork/sdk-ble-swift/README.md

 The `XYBluetoothResult` class wraps the data received from a `get` call and allows data to be passed to a `get` service call.
 The `XYBluetoothResult` allows for access to the raw data, as well as the convenience methods `asInteger`, `asString` and `asByteArray`.
 Any error information is available in `error` as an `XYFinderBluetoothError`.

-## Connecting And Disconnecting From Devices

-The `build` method of the `XYFinderDeviceFactory` does not make a connection to the specified device.
-Once the device is created by the factory, use the `connect` and `disconnect` methods.
-These calls use the `XYDeviceConnectionManager` under the hood to keep track of your connected devices.

 ## Device Event Notifications

 When a connected device changes state or an operation is performed (such as pressing the button on an XY4+) a `XYFinderEvent` notification is sent out via the `XYFinderDeviceEventManager`.
 You can subscribe to these events as shown here: